alwayslearningPLs/security/tls/docker/open-tcp-2376-mutual-tls/README.md

-# Docker on insecure port over TCP
+# Docker on secure port over TCP using mutual TLS

 We can expose the docker daemon in a lot of ways (unix socket, fd or TCP socket).